shakezineo/Dell-G3-3500-Ventura-EFI/README.md

-## Dell G3 3500 Ventura EFI
+## Dell G3 Hackintura EFI
+1. if this name is bad, sorry i don't have a creative mind
-This is a hackintosh EFI working on macOS Ventura for the Dell G3 3500
+2. This is a hackintosh EFI working on macOS Ventura for the Dell G3 3500

 # THIS EFI IS ON ALPHA, EXPECT SOME BUGS!!!!!!!!!!